Latte Art – Barista Interview and Tips

 To a home roaster or coffee connoisseur, ordering a latte at a mall-based coffee shop can be a depressing experience.
-But my head was pounding and I needed caffeine, so I ordered a latte at Cafe Bravo (formerly known as Shivers and Jitters.)
-I was amazed and thrilled to find my latte at the bar was adorned with latte art.
+But my head was pounding, and I needed caffeine, so I ordered a latte at Cafe Bravo (formerly known as Shivers and Jitters).
+I was amazed and thrilled to find that my latte at the bar was adorned with latte art.
 This is a great sign.
 No one bothers to learn how to do latte art unless they have a deep and abiding appreciation for espresso.
 So it was that the latte made by the barista, Mark Christman, was one of the best lattes I’d ever tasted.
 Later, Mark and I had an opportunity to discuss his introduction to latte art.
-Below, is the interview.
+Below is the interview.

 An Interview with Mark Christman of Cafe Bravo in Temecula, California